-- 1. Designate a commuter benefits coordinator - 2.
-Select a commuter benefit(s): Choose one (or more) of the commuter benefit options to offer to employees: Option 1: Allow employees to exclude their transit or vanpool costs from taxable income, to the maximum amount, as allowed by federal law.
+- 1. Designate a commuter benefits coordinator - Select a commuter benefit(s): Choose one (or more) of the commuter benefit options to offer to employees: Option 1: Allow employees to exclude their transit or vanpool costs from taxable income to the maximum amount, as allowed by federal law.
 Option 2: Employer-provided transit or vanpool subsidy.
 The amount provided is to cover the total cost of the commute up to an inflation adjusted maximum (click here for the current maximum amount).
-Option 3: Employer-provided free or low cost bus, shuttle or vanpool service operated by or for the employer.
-Option 4: Alternative employer-provided com- muter benefit that reduces single occupant vehicle trips..
-Option 5: A policy allowing telework one or more days a week for all employees whose assignments can be performed remotely.
-Enter the date the selected commuter benefit option was made available to employees:
+Option 3: Employer-provided free or low-cost bus, shuttle or vanpool service operated by or for the employer.
+Option 4: Unique employer-provided commuter - Option 5: A policy allowing telework one or more days a week for all employees whose assignments can be performed remotely.